AuReMe/esmecata/test/README.md

 ## Requirements

-The test procedure has been made with `pytest` and `pytest-mock`, so it requries these python packages that can be isntalled with:
+The test procedure was made with `pytest` and `pytest-mock`, so it requires these python packages to be installed:

 ```
 pip install pytest pytest-mock